-Number of transponders being used for electronic tolling in the US (Source: IBTTA report on 2009 Toll Interoperability Forum)
+Number of transponders being used for electronic tolling in the US (Source: IBTTA, 2014)

 Percentage of Americans who feel tolls should be considered as a primary source of transportation revenue or on a project-by-project basis.
 (Source: HNTB Corporation survey, 2010) Revenues from the federal fuel tax are declining.